Zum (company): History

-In June 2022, Zum received a contract from the Los Angeles Unified School District (LAUSD), the second-largest school district in the U.S., valued at $400 million.

-In July 2022, the Seattle School Board gave it a three-year contract to provide school transportation services to its students.
+In June 2022, Zum received a contract from the Los Angeles Unified School District (LAUSD), the second-largest school district in the United States, valued at more than $400 million, replacing previous provider First Student.
+In July 2022, the Seattle School Board awarded Zum a three-year contract valued at $68 million to modernize school bus services for Seattle Public Schools.